pburkholder/eponymous-principles/presentation.md

 # Mnemonic Tricks

-> To build a memory ... it has to be a little bit weird -- Per Sederberg (Psychologist, Univeristy of Virginia)
+> To build a memory ... it has to be a little bit weird -- Per Sederberg (Psychologist, University of Virginia)

 ^ weird, gross, or embarrassing.
 Make them stick.